 Feedback from our members shows that our programme of events and training, specialist helplines, monthly magazines and key resources improves their financial confidence and enables them to achieve more for their beneficiaries.

-In financial year 2016-2017 alone we ran 140 events, attended by over 5,500 delegates on topics as wide ranging as Gift Aid, Investment, Finance for Non-Finance Managers and Charity Finance for Trustees.
-We’re proud of the consistently positive feedback we receive from delegates:
+In financial year 2017-2018 alone we ran 130 events, attended by over 3,800 delegates on topics as wide ranging as Gift Aid, Investment, Risk, IT, Finance for Non-Finance Managers, Pensions, as well as our annual regional conferences where our members can connect at local level.
+We’re proud of the consistently positive feedback we receive from delegates.

-- 94% of delegates from our Annual Conference 2017 said that they felt more confident about the next steps they need to take and how to implement them;
+- 95% said that they felt more confident about the next steps they need to take and how to implement them

 Find out more about the many benefits of becoming a member of CFG.